mia-platform/documentation/docs/business_suite/microlc/core_plugins.md

 #### config
 - _type_: object;
 - _required_: `false`;
-- _description_: attribute injection for the custom element.
+- _description_: property injection for the custom element.
   **Is considered only for type `element`**.

 #### style